ldyeax/MazeEngine/README.md

 ```

 # MazeObject
-Analogous to GameObject, but also used for "Scenes".
+Analogous to GameObject, but with its own update loops (like a default MonoBehaviour) but also used for "Scenes".
 See the scenes under "scene" for examples of this.
 ```javascript
 export default class TestScene1 extends MazeObject {
 	constructor(mazeEngine, args) {